-Firstly, download Clover by clicking on this download link and installing it.
+Firstly, download Clover install it.
 The first thing you will notice is the clover leaf icon on the taskbar.

 All your folders from now on will be handled by Clover.
 Every new folder you open will open in a new tab similar to browser tabs on Google Chrome.
 Opening a new tab will bring you to My Computer as the default page.